christianalfoni/impact/docs/index.md

       text: Learn
       link: /learn/
     - theme: alt
-      text: Deep Dive
+      text: Guides
-      link: /deep-dive/stores
+      link: /guides/queries-and-mutations
     - theme: alt
-      text: API Reference
+      text: Impact API
-      link: /cleanup
+      link: /createReactiveContext

 features:
   - title: The best of both worlds
-    details: Use your favourite observable primitives to manage state.
+    details: Use your favourite reactive primitives to manage state.
 Use Reacts reconciliation model to manage UI.
   - title: Performant and accessible
-    details: Observable primitives are more performant and gives an accessible developer experience for state management.
+    details: Reactive primitives are more performant and enables an accessible developer experience for state management.
   - title: Nested state management
-    details: Use the provider to expose your state management in React and receive props as observable primitives
+    details: Provide your reactive state management for specific pages, features or complex components.
+Receive reactive props and use any parent reactive context.
 ---

 <HomeContent>